ccbpeden/address-book/README.md

 * _Use the program_
 * _View the site by clicking this [link](https://ccbpeden.github.io/address-book/)

+_A modern web browser and php 5 or later required to operate _

 ## Known Bugs

-_There are no known present at this time._
+_There are no known present at this time.
+Author hasn't solved phone number, zipcode, state formatting validation.
+Contacts are not yet sorted alphabetically._

 ## Support and contact details